Is Buying Batteries Direct from the Manufacturer Better Than Using a Distributor?

 The decision logic:

-- If your DC is already handling unit-level fulfillment efficiently and you have battery maintenance capability → you may not need a feeder model.
-Evaluate whether that efficiency holds as retail locations scale.
+• If your DC is already handling unit-level fulfillment efficiently and you have battery maintenance capability → evaluate whether that efficiency holds as retail locations and catalog breadth scale.

-- If retailers need access to your full catalog but can't justify deep inventory at each location → a feeder model gives them the breadth without the carrying cost.
+• If retailers need access to your full catalog but can't justify deep inventory at each location → a feeder model gives them the breadth without the carrying cost, regardless of whether your DC can handle the volume.

 How a Battery-Focused Feeder Model Works in Practice